 Aino-dake may be the 4th highest peak in the land but it’s basically nothing more than a hanger-onner.
 Most hikers combine it with a traverse either to or from Kita-dake, the summit merely the hump in the ridge on the trail to other glories.
 Sure there are top views, but nothing overly unique.
 Aino needs help to climb higher up the rankings but it looks as though it’ll take an effort to solely appreciate this peak.
 Looking up from Mibu-dake on its western side one does get a hint of the mountain’s imposing stature and as such, its ability to impress in its own right.

 #86 – ARASHIMA-DAKE (100)

 You get beech forests and summit views of Haku-san: Fair point, but there are plenty of mountains that offer that in the Hokuriku.
 It’s a fun climb with access straight out of a station: Better point, some of the other big peaks in the area look to be a chore to get to.
-The lack of any real ridge to take in the views as one ambles doesn’t help.
-True indeed, but then, that probably served in aiding its good looks and allowed it to cut the Hyakumeizan mustard.
+The lack of any real ridge to take in the views as one ambles doesn’t help but then, that probably aided its good looks and allowed it to cut the Hyakumeizan mustard in the first place!